 Equally inspiring is the natural beauty found along the wind swept barrier islands of the North Carolina Outer Banks.
 It quite a long drive for me, but once you get there, you’re so thankful for having the opportunity to visit.
 For the best viewing experience, click an image to view a high resolution version.
 For more photos of this amazing destination, also see my Outer Banks Gallery.

 Indian Beach is the northern of two day-use access areas with nearby parking.
 From the parking area, the access trail begins with a wooden staircase leading down to a path covered by a dense Salal shrub ‘tunnel’.
 The tunnel ends with access to a transitional area of smooth lava rock and Sitka spruce driftwood, adjacent to the sandy beach.

 The broad beach landscape offers a photographer so many wonderful subjects and composition opportunities.
 Facing the Pacific is Indian Point to the right, and Bald Point to the left.
 Indian Beach is also a popular spot for surfers and paddle-boarders.
 My Tamron 15mm – 30mm lens was used for the majority of these compositions.

 The Sitka spruce driftwood and stream composition below, was one of my favorites from my visit to Indian Beach.

 Season’s Greetings to my WordPress colleagues around the world!

-Thank you for visiting today.
-For the best viewing experience, click on an image to see all the detailed tonality in a high resolution version.

 For the best viewing experience, click on an image to view a high resolution version.

-Thanks for taking time to view my photo blog!
+For the best viewing experience, click on the image for a high resolution version.